approvals/ApprovalTests.Java/approvaltests-util/docs/reference/LoadersAndSavers.md

 Savers allow you to save changes

-### Executable Query
+### ExecutableCommand

-Executable Queries extend Loaders to allow for easy testing.
+`ExecutableCommand`s extend Loaders to allow for easy testing.

 ## Loaders